- GERMANY ||

 While Berghain is not explicitly marketed as a gay club, it has a reputation for being a welcoming and inclusive space for the LGBTQ+ community.
 Many of the club's parties and events cater to queer audiences, and it has become a popular destination for gay travelers from around the world.
 However, Berghain's door policy is notoriously selective, and admission is based on factors such as dress code, demeanor, and overall vibe, rather than sexual orientation.

 One of the most prominent evenings of gay nightlife happen here and is the twice-annual, legendary, Snax party, where the adjacent gay sex club, Lab, and Berghain join forces and literally becomes a Guinness Book of World Record level orgy for only gay men.
 It is a bit overwhelming for the faint-hearted, but worth a visit once in a lifetime.
+If you are headed there for NYE, they even hold a Sylvester Klubnacht.

 Don't worry, Berghain is open again π€£